Legal Malpractice Overview

 - Intentional wrongdoing — attorney fraud and mishandling of funds, overbilling, misuse of client trust accounts or client funds, theft, commingling of funds, and self dealing.

 - Drafting errors — substantial errors in contracts, agreements, estate plans, nuptual agreements, purchase aggrements, and other documentation.

 - Ethics and professional responsibility — failure to know the law or practice within the code of ethics.

 - Conflicts of interest— representing multiple parties without proper disclosures or waivers.

 How Is Legal Malpractice Proven?

-In order to prove there has been a breach of the duty of care, you must show that the attorney’s that caused financial harm actions are not just poor case preparation and strategy, but are instead errors that ethical, reasonable lawyers would not make.
-Also, a finding of legal malpractice requires proof regarding what would have happened if the attorney had not breaded standard of case.
+In order to prove there has been conduct below the standard of care, or a breach of fiduciary duty, you must show that the attorney actually caused financial harm.
+The errors must be of the type that competent lawyers would not make in the same community.
+Also, a finding of legal malpractice requires proof regarding what would have happened if the attorney had not breached the standard of care.
 This search for causation requires knowledgeable and skilled representation with experience in research and discovery as well as at trial.
-These cases are defended by some of the best lawyers insurance companies can buy and each requires expert testimony.
+These cases are defended by some of the best lawyers that insurance companies can buy and each case requires expert testimony.

-With more than five decades of combined experience with attorney malpractice cases and litigation, our principal attorneys can provide a painstakingly thorough review of the facts in the original case.
-Our primary objectives will be to find the evidence necessary to prove legal malpractice, and then be strong advocates for your case at trial.
+With more than five decades of combined experience with attorney malpractice cases, fees disputes, and complex civil litigation, our principal attorneys can provide a thorough review of the facts in the original case.
+Our primary objective is to find the evidence necessary to prove legal malpractice, and then be strong advocates for your case.

 Simply stated, these are some of the most complex and vigorously litigated claims in the courthouse.
 Do not hire a lawyer who merely dabbles in malpractice law.
 Hire the recognized experts!